Working with an investment committee and consultants, plan sponsors can make thoughtful purchases of investment services.

 The plan sponsor says, “Ok potential investment manager, let’s hear your quick pitch.”

-The manager says, “Our newest investment fund is built by
+The manager says, “Our newest investment fund is built by financial management and marketing experts…and it;

 * Features a highly creative approach,